Kevin64/asset-and-personnel-control-system/README.md

 ```bash
 $ sudo nano /var/www/apcs/etc/db-config.json
 ```
 6. Modify the `parameters.json` file, entering your `Buildings` list and `HardwareTypes` list.
-The default values for `FirmwareTypes`, `TpmTypes`, `MediaOperationTypes`, `SecureBootStates`, `VirtualizationTechnologyStates` and `ServiceType` covers a good chunk of real world possibilities, and it is not recommended changing it, because [AIR](https://github.com/Kevin64/asset-information-and-registration) depends on these values:
+The default values for `FirmwareTypes`, `TpmTypes`, `MediaOperationTypes`, `SecureBootStates`, `VirtualizationTechnologyStates` and `ServiceType` cover a good chunk of real world possibilities, and it is not recommended changing it, because [AIR](https://github.com/Kevin64/asset-information-and-registration) depends on these values:
 ```bash
 $ sudo nano /var/www/apcs/etc/parameters.json
 ```